 Occupational exposure to radiation

-It is unlikely that the limited radiation female airline crews are exposed to increases breast cancer risk.
+The limited radiation female airline crews are exposed to is unlikely to increase breast cancer risk.
 Although female flight crews do not have higher rates of breast cancer death, they do tend to have slightly higher rates of breast cancer.
-This is likely due to reproductive and lifestyle factors, as well as the shift work related to the job [64-65].
-Women who work night shifts for many years have a small increased risk of breast cancer (learn more) [66-70].
+This is likely due to reproductive and lifestyle factors, as well as the shift work related to the job [209-211].
+Women who work night shifts for many years have a small increased risk of breast cancer (learn more) [141-143].